If you have comitted wrong files to git and you want to undo it, here is what you can do :

 master

-Now B is the HEAD.
-Because you used --hard, your files are reset to their state at commit B.
+, your files are reset to their state at commit B.

 Ah, but suppose commit C wasn't a disaster, but just a bit off.
 You want to undo the commit but keep your changes for a bit of editing before you do a better commit.
 Starting again from here, with C as your HEAD: